clintonboys/clintonboys.github.io/theme-setup/index.md

 - I wrote a very basic poll aggregator (starting [here](http://www.clintonboys.com/israel-poll-aggregator-1/)) for the 2015 Israeli elections; like all the polls it aggregated it turned out to be very wrong in the end.
 - It's an ongoing project of mine to develop a forecasting model for elections in Australia.
 I've made a number of posts on this website about the pitfalls and difficulties of coming up with such a model, as well as some small steps towards creating the model (starting [here](http://www.clintonboys.com/aus-election-model-1/)).
 - There are some other posts on this website about data and data science:
-  - [Here](http://www.clintonboys.com/itunes-and-pitchfork/) I quantify how much of a Pitchfork sychophant I am.
+  - [Here](http://www.clintonboys.com/itunes-and-pitchfork/) I quantify how much of a Pitchfork sychophant I am (not as much as I thought).

 ## Mathematics